 - After registering, you have to verify your KYC by providing legal documents such as a pan card, an Aadhaar card, etc. Again, it is recommended that you choose an exchange with proper KYC and AML procedures to ensure 100% legal compliance.

 - Add your bank details and UPI details to the crypto exchange and wait once all the verification completes.

 - Lastly, you can add money to your trading account via your bank and then use it to buy bitcoin on the crypto exchange.

 Q4- What are the Government’s views on buying or selling Bitcoin?

 The Government has concerns over using Bitcoin for making payments for illicit activities such as money laundering, tax evasion, terrorism financing, etc. The Government intends to prevent the illegal usage of cryptocurrencies.
 However, as we’ve discussed in a recent post, blockchains can be excellent forensic tools to catch malicious actors.

-Q5- What are the tax implications for Bitcoin in India?
+Q5- What are the taxation policies for Bitcoin in India?

 Q6- What is the minimum amount needed to buy Bitcoins in India?